Roy-lab/grinch/visualization/README.md

 ```
 >> python pyramid.py pyramid.ini
 ```
 and see the output file, zfp608.png.
+See pyramid.ini for list of input files used.

 #### Pair of HiC heatmaps + GRiNCH clusters